Why These 9 Literacy Skills Are Every Teacher’s Best Kept Secret

-Social studies offer students windows, mirrors, and doors into different cultures, times, and perspectives, and students are more likely to retain information when it’s connected to the real world.
+Social studies offer students a window into different cultures, times, and perspectives, and students are more likely to retain information when it’s connected to the real world.
 Essential literacy skills are at the heart of understanding complex historical and social concepts, helping students:

 - Interpret primary and secondary sources, maps, and timelines

 - Analyze historical documents